Mermade/jgeXml/README.md

 ## Examples

-See testx2x for parsing XML to XML, testx2j for parsing XML to JSON, pullparser and pushparser for how to set up and run the parser.
+See testx2x for parsing XML to XML, testx2j for parsing XML to JSON, testj2x for converting JSON to XML, pullparser and pushparser for how to set up and run the parser.